theodore-s-beers/ajam-session/content/about/index.md

 both languages.
 To attempt to understand the "Perso-Arabic nexus" at the heart of the Islamicate civilization is challenging.
 Few researchers have the necessary background.
-In fact, two of the rare senior scholars who worked in this niche have passed away in recent months:
+In fact, two of the rare senior scholars who worked in this niche have recently passed away:
 [Julie Scott Meisami](https://www.wolfson.ox.ac.uk/news/passing-announced-wolfson-fellow)
 and
 [Azartash Azarnoush](https://www.tehrantimes.com/news/465777/Azartash-Azarnush-member-of-Center-for-Great-Islamic-Encyclopedia).